 If you are concerned that some aspect of your background check could potentially cause you to be rejected, there are a few things you can do.

 First, you can request your motor vehicle record and go over it yourself before applying.
 If there are minor traffic violations that could be removed from your record by taking a traffic safety class, you can pursue this (this is usually only possible for a few months after your violation).

 Another reason to request a copy of your records is that you may only need to wait a short time to apply if your violations or charges happened close to three years ago, and you can put off your application until that time.

 While it’s true that Uber’s background check is somewhat extensive, it’s necessary to ensure the safety of drivers and riders and protect the company as well.
-With scrutiny in places like Boston in recent months, Uber’s background check standards may change, but for now, the background check remains tightly monitored.
+Uber’s background check standards may change, but for now, the background check remains tightly monitored.

 After reading this guide, you should have a clear understanding of what all goes into an Uber background check and know what to expect from your application process, as well as what to do if you have concerns about your background check.
 Once you see that active status, you’re ready to start accepting rides or deliveries and earning money with Uber or UberEats!